edgexfoundry/edgex-docs/docs_src/design/adr/application/0025-Record-and-Replay.md

 #### DELETE

 This `DELETE` API will cancel current in progress replay.
 An error is returned if a replay is not in progress.

+#### GET

+This `GET` API will return the status of Replay.
+If Replay is not active the status will be for the last Replay that was run.
+The API response will be the following DTO:

+##### Replay Status DTO

+###### Running

+Boolean indicating if a Replay is in progress or not

+###### Event Count

+Count of Events that have been replayed.
+0 if not running and no past Replay has been run.

+###### Duration

+Duration that the Replay has been active.
+0 if not running and no past Replay has been run.

+###### Repeat Count

+Count of repeats.
+Value indicates the Replay in progress or competed.
+0 if not running and no past Replay has been run.

 ### Download endpoint (Export)